meg-simula/meg-simula.github.io/index.md

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

+<p>2025-12-02: Our new book <a href="https://link.springer.com/book/9783032006783">Mathematical modelling of the human brain II - from glymphatics to deep learning</a>, a Simula SpringerBriefs on Computing, will appear online and in a book store near you on Jan 14 2026.
+Thanks to Springer and the entire editorial board.</p>

 <p>2025-12-02: Our invited book chapter on <a href="">Modeling and
 simulation of electrodiffusion in dense reconstructions of cerebral tissue</a> for the 50th Anniversary Woudschoten Conference book is now